-Normal stools can vary in shades of brown, mostly due to diet.
-Pale or clay-colored stools are not normal.
+Normal stools can vary in shades of brown, mostly due to your diet.
+Pale stools are not normal.
 If your stools are pale or clay-colored, you may have a problem with the drainage of your biliary system, which is comprised of your gallbladder, liver, and pancreas.

 Bile salts are released into your stools by your liver, giving the stools a brown color.
-If your liver is not producing enough bile, or if the flow of the bile is blocked and not draining from your liver, your stools will be pale or clay-colored.
+If your liver is not producing enough bile, or if the flow of the bile is blocked and not draining from your liver, your stools may become pale or clay-colored.

-There are many possible causes of pale or clay-colored stools.
+There are many possible causes of pale stools.
 Some of the common causes include:

 Viral hepatitis is a swelling or inflammation of the liver caused by viruses such as the hepatitis A, B, or C viruses.
 Hepatitis C often leads to liver disease.

 Your doctor can diagnose the type of hepatitis virus you have and help you figure out the best treatment plan for you.